TABLE OF CONTENTS

 In the state of Colorado, for example, the cost of industrial space is now about $18 per square footage.
 In the most recent past, it was only $4 per square footage.
 Vertical farming is the answer when you cannot afford to pay such high amounts as a small grower.
 In some cases, vertical farming provides additional space for those with an existing warehouse that can no longer meet the demands.

 There are definitely several benefits of vertical farming.
 The space is well maximized and the yield will definitely increase.
 However, this method allows cannabis growth every day; all throughout the year.
 This provides marijuana growers with a reliable and continuous supply of weed.
-If you want to learn about the other benefits of vertical farming, go to the Cannabis Training University today.
+If you want to learn how to grow cannabis, go to the Cannabis Training University today.